What is the Base Rate?

 When does it change?

-The Bank of England Monetary Policy Committee consider the base rate at regular times throughout the year, often monthly.
+The Bank of England Monetary Policy Committee consider the base rate at regular times throughout the year.
 The dates of these meetings are in the press, or available from the Bank of England website.
 Where the Bank of England announce a change, we will communicate this to customers whose mortgage rate will change, and include information about when the change is effective.

 Will a change affect me?